 Why tempt the Fates, which always seemed to be swirling around the Kennedy family?
 Why give that legend of a curse any more fodder?

-So JFK Jr. put the plan aside to ease his mother's mind.
+So, JFK Jr. put the plan aside to ease his mother's mind.

-And neither would Carolyn, who, when she found out that John had secretly enrolled in flight school that December, told him she had "a bad feeling" about it.
+Nor would Carolyn, who, when she found out that John had secretly enrolled in flight school that December, told him she had "a bad feeling" about it.

 The dazzling first lady turned style icon, architectural preservationist, book editor and ever-enigmatic public figure always remained the country's most well-known widow, shrouded in an aura of sadness.
 But at least she had her children.

 On Nov.
 25, 1960, President-Elect John F. Kennedy was in the air, flying back from Palm Beach, Fla., to Washington, D.C., when he got word that his son had been delivered via emergency C-section.
 He had actually been flying to Palm Beach and was almost there when he found out Jackie had gone into premature labor, so they turned around immediately.